Skjold, Bergen

 Skjold is a neighbourhood in the city of Bergen in Vestland county, Norway.
 Located in Fana borough, it is a mostly residential area dominated by single-family homes and apartment buildings.
 Skjold is located to the southwest of Nesttun and east of Sørås.
 The area has an elementary school, Skjold skole, and a private Steiner-Waldorf elementary/lower secondary school, Steinerskolen på Skjold.
 Skjold Church is located in the neighborhood.
 The basic statistical units of Skjold and Skjoldhøgda had a combined population of 4967 as of 1 January 2009.

 Transport

 The main thoroughfare in Skjold is Norwegian County Road 582 (Fanavegen).
 The 4-lane road Norwegian National Road 580 (Fritz C. Riebers veg) runs to the west of Skjold, and intersects Fv 582 just north of Lagunen Storsenter.
-The second stage of the Bergen Light Rail system will pass through Skjold, and three of its stations three stations will be located in the area: Skjoldskiftet, Tors veg and Skjold.
+The Bergen Light Rail system passes through Skjold, and three of its stations are located in the area: Skjold, Mårdalen and Skjoldskiftet.